Home/Resources/Buzzwords Explained: Gentle Parenting

 Gentle parenting makes kids feel secure

 • When infants and toddlers are dysregulated, they often do not have the skills yet to calm themselves down.
-A gentle parenting approach allows parents to stand in the gap for kids who are still developing emotional regulation skills.
+A gentle parenting approach allows parents to stand in the gap for children who are still developing emotional regulation skills.
 By helping their children navigate difficult situations in a positive way, that parent-child bond is consistently strengthened.

 Download our positive parenting infographic